 Every year, Fort Lewis Men’s Lacrosse Club strives to give back to the Durango community.
 This helps the young men of Fort Lax to thank their fans and supporters, improve the town that they live in, and build a culture of service, sacrifice, and selflessness that will help them on the field and in life.

-Here are some of the ways Fort Lax gave back this season:
+Here are some of the ways Fort Lax gave back in the past:

--The team also organized a fundraiser at Zia Taqueria to benefit former coach Zane Bilgrav who was recently diagnosed with cancer.
+-The team also organized a fundraiser at Zia Taqueria to benefit former coach Zane Bilgrav.
 The event raised over $800 and dozens of current and former players came out to sign cards and a shirt for Coach Zane.
 Zane is still receiving treatment and doing well, the team wears ribbon decals (donated by LaxWorld) on their helmets in honor of Zane.

 -On April 19, 2016 Fort Lax hosted a free clinic for local youth lacrosse players, and nearly 50 kids from grades 5-8 showed up for the chance to learn from some of the best players in Durango.
 One of the highlights of the day was when the kids got the chance to cheer for their favorite camp leader as they performed trick shots, and then they all joined the team in doing our trademark “Family” cheer.